Top 10 ERP selection criteria to consider when choosing your solution

 ERP Selection Process

 Selecting new ERP software is no small task.
 It’s time intensive and involves collaboration internally and externally.
-If your organization is considering an ERP implementation, check out our list below of top 10 ERP selection criteria to consider when selecting an ERP system.
+If your organization is thinking about an ERP implementation, check out our list below of top 10 ERP selection criteria when considering how to select an ERP system.

 Before we dive into the ERP selection process, what is enterprise resource planning software?
 ERP is business management software (accounting and operations oriented) that enables organizations to use one system to manage business processes.
 ERP software has become the leading solution of choice for growing businesses that want to maintain and improve their competitive edge.